 Reference checks are a critical part of any hiring process.
 However, when you’re recruiting accounting professionals in management and executive positions, there are extra considerations that should be taken into account due to the significance of their potential impact on your organisation.

-As a preamble to carrying out background checks, it is is essential to set some expectations from the outset to keep you on track for a successful hiring decision:
+As a preamble to carrying out background checks, it is essential to set some expectations from the outset to keep you on track for a successful hiring decision:

-To find out whether the candidate - from general manager to chief executive officer - is the right person for the job, takes time.
+To find out whether the candidate - from general manager to chief executive officer - is the right person for the job takes time.
 The risk of mis-hiring at this level can have a major impact on the business and not just the financial cost.
 Not only is it a complex process to remove someone once they’ve been hired, the business’s culture, reputation and brand can also be damaged.
 Allocate the pertinent amount of time for research, preparing questions and finding more suitable individuals to call, typically up to ten hours.

 Going into a reference check with preconceived, only positive notions about the candidate and their job title, due to endorsements by colleagues or a board member, will close your mind to what the referee is saying.
 In other words, you will only hear what you want to – that you’ve found the perfect person.
 If your preferred candidate’s background checks are less than what you had hoped, then it’s critical to either find other ways to probe further or if you are unable to move past the feedback, you need to be prepared to remove them from the hiring process.
-An incorrect match can have far reaching consequences on the company and shareholders and quite simply, it isn’t worth the risk.
+An incorrect match can have far-reaching consequences on the company and shareholders and quite simply, it isn’t worth the risk.

 Traditionally the candidate will volunteer their referees, however, there is nothing wrong with requesting to speak to specific people.
-As a rule of thumb, at executive level, it’s important to get at least three different perspectives.
+As a rule of thumb, at the executive level, it’s important to get at least three different perspectives.

 Of course, your first port of call will be their direct manager.
 Although this is standard when reference checking, if you probe a little further you can discover a lot more about the candidate that can help you understand how to get the best out of them and figure out if they are the right match.
-For example, they can reveal how the candidate copes under pressure and where their strengths and weaknesses lie, giving you a good indication of how they may behave once in the job.
+For example, they can reveal how the candidate copes under pressure and where their strengths and weaknesses lie, giving you a good indication of how they may behave once on the job.
 This is the ideal person to uncover any ‘red flags’ about the candidate that may have arisen throughout the interview process.

 Talking to a previous employee can also be quite insightful.
 They can help you understand what the candidate’s leadership style was like and what the team thought of them.
 Speaking to an employee also gives you an indication of the types of people the candidate likes to have in their team.